 14. ...AND SO ARE GLASS BOTTLES

 Imagine rooting for the Red Sox at Yankee Stadium.
-Yeah, that’s exactly the sort of torment you’ll be facing if you show up to a hot spring with glass in tow.
-It ain’t gonna fly.
-Hear me when I say this: a highly anticipated soak will be instantly wrecked if you roll up to a source to find shards of glass at the dang bottom, totally preventing you from getting in.
+Yeah, that’s exactly the sort of torment you’ll be facing if you show up to a hot spring with glass in tow—it ain’t gonna fly.
+Hear us when we say this: a highly anticipated soak will be instantly wrecked if you roll up to a source to find shards of glass at the bottom, totally preventing you from getting in.
 Picture driving for hours on end and finding this circumstance… not cool.
 So don’t do it!
-Dump your libations into a Nalgene, opt for cans [you can find amazing stuff in ‘em these days], or get serious with this ‘sport’ and add a double
+Dump your libations into a Nalgene, opt for cans (you can find amazing beverage choices in cans these days), or get serious with this "sport" and add a double

 -insulated cup to your gear kit.
 Sure, a foolproof Red Solo works, but having something that’s part of your pack will be so much more satisfying in all the best ways, and you don’t have to deal with picking up a bunch of trash after your springing experience comes to an end.
-That, and you’ll be the envy of everyone in sight.
-You’ve successfully stalked down a spring, know how to read a real map, are sporting a Rumpl annnnnnd and you’ve got a fancy schmancy cup?
+You’ve successfully stalked down a spring, know how to read a real map, are sporting a robe annnnnnd and you’ve got a fancy schmancy cup?
 Get out.
 Now you’ve totally gone pro.

 15. CAMPING DIRECTLY ON TOP OF THE SPRING IS POOR FORM

 The thing about hot springs on public land is the fact that they’re public.
-I get it – believe me, I do.
 You show up to a spring you’ve searched all day to find, the sunset is popping, no one is there, the tub is gloriously overflowing in all the most inviting ways and the entire sexy scenario has seduced you in all the right ways.
 But it’s PUBLIC!
 Whomp, whomp.
 Considering you’ve got to work a bit to reach all Nevada hot springs, overcrowding isn’t your main concern here.
 But, who's to say someone might not show up in the middle of the night, only to find you rudely staked out right on top of the spring.
 This one, friends, is a no go.
-If you’re the only person there, you might be the only person there for that chunk of hours, and you’ve gotta share the dang place.
-I know you’re excited to stake your claim, but back off just a smidge.
-Good form is staking your setup at least 50-75 feet away from the source… 100 if you want to ace this thing.
+If you’re the only person there, you might be the only person there for that chunk of hours, and you’ve gotta share the place.
+We know you’re excited to stake your claim, but back off just a smidge.
+Good form is staking your setup at least 50-75 feet away from the source… 100 if you want to ace this thing, AND follow BLM rules of the road.
 As for private property?
 Camping altogether is probably frowned upon unless there’s a sign indicating that you can.
 As for campfires?
 Heed Smokey’s guidance and make sure that thing is out.
-And when I say out, I mean OUT – no smoldering fires before you hit the road.
+And when we say out, we mean OUT – no smoldering fires before you hit the road.

 16. LEAVE THAT SOURCE TRICKLE 50/50

 Picture this: you ramble through the desert for hours on end in search of the perfect, heavenly spring and find it… but bummer!
-It’s boiling hot because some weenie left the main source barreling into the thing—and since it’s a metal tub and kinda warmish outside, it’s now going to take SEVEN HOURS TO COOL DOWN ENOUGH NOT TO BOIL YOUR BUNS.
-Orrrr, you’re making your way through subzero Nevada thinking “Hey yeah, a super-piping-hot spring sounds perfect in 10-degree weather; I think i want that right now.”
+It’s boiling hot because some ding dong left the main source barreling into the thing—and since it’s a metal tub and kinda warmish outside, it’s now going to take SEVEN HOURS to cool down enough not to boil those buns.
+Orrrr, you’re making your way through subzero Nevada thinking “Hey yeah, a super-piping-hot spring sounds perfect in 10-degree weather; I think I want that right now.”
 But nope!
 Someone left the source completely out of the tub—and since it’s barely a trickle, it’s going to take until this time tomorrow to be truly relaxing.
 Well, friends?
 There’s an easy fix for that one.
-If you’re basking in the tasty treats of a hot springs with a tub (versus a natural pool with the source just coming straight into the thing, like Trego) it’s probably going to have some kind of irrigation going on… an actual tube or pipe delivering water directly into the tub.
+If you’re basking in the tasty treats of a hot springs with a tub (versus a natural pool with the source just coming straight into the thing, like Soldier Meadows) it’s probably going to have some kind of irrigation going on… an actual tube or pipe delivering water directly into the tub.
 The easiest way to make Nevada hot springs enjoyable no matter when you find them, or what season it is—when you finish your soak—to leave that source flowing 50% into the tub and 50% out of it.
 Sure, if it’s too hot while you’re actually there, definitely get that source flow outta there… or if it’s too cold, blast that sucker into the tub.
 But, before hitting the trail, leave that thing 50/50 so the next person has a real chance at controlling the temp during their special spring time.

-17. PACK IT IN, PACK IT OUT… AND YES, THAT MIGHT INCLUDE OTHER PEOPLE’S CRAP
+17. PACK IT IN, PACK IT OUT… AND YES, THAT SOMETIMES INCLUDES OTHER PEOPLE’S CRAP

 18. POST THE SHOT AND INSTIGATE SOME INSTAGRAM F.O.M.O.!
 BUT PLEASE, NO GEOTAGGING